JennyMurphy2/SSRC-website/content/event/mytalk/index.md

 projects:
 ---

-When the link becomes available for the talk, it will be posted here.
 After the talk, the slides will be linked here and there will be a link available to the talk on STORK's Youtube page.